Jane Clayton

 About me and my therapy practice

-I work with adults living with complex trauma and chronic shame, including those shaped by childhood bereavement, attachment wounds, relational trauma, or major life transitions.
-I also specialise in supporting women whose mental health is closely linked to their bodies, hormones, and medical or reproductive experiences, including PMDD, perimenopause, menopause, and identity shifts influenced by gendered expectations.
+I work with adults living with complex trauma and chronic shame, including those shaped by childhood bereavement, attachment wounds, relational trauma, and significant life transitions.
+I also specialise in supporting women whose mental health is deeply intertwined with gendered social expectations, their bodies, hormones, and medical or menstrual experiences.

-I understand that reaching out for therapy can feel daunting, especially if you’ve been minimised, dismissed, or misunderstood in the past.
-My work is informed by both professional training and lived experience with loss, trauma, and life transitions, allowing me to stay present with shame, grief, anger, and vulnerability without judgement.
-Whatever brings you to therapy — past trauma, relational difficulties, or life transitions — I aim to provide a consistent, compassionate space where you can begin to feel more grounded, secure, and empowered in your life.
+Reaching out for therapy can feel daunting, especially if you’ve been minimised or misunderstood in the past.
+My work is informed by professional training and lived experience with loss, trauma, and life transitions, allowing me to sit with shame, grief, anger, and vulnerability without judgement.
+Whatever brings you to therapy – past trauma, relational difficulties, or life transitions – I provide a compassionate space where you can begin to feel more secure and empowered in your life.

 Practice description